phalcon-orphanage/docs/en/reference/routing.rst

 | /:params     | (/.*)*             | Match a list of optional words separated by slashes              |
 +--------------+--------------------+------------------------------------------------------------------+

 Since you can add many routes as you need using add(), the order in which you add the routes indicates their relevance.
-Internally, all defined routes are traversed until Phalcon_Router_Regex_ finds the one that matches the given URI and processes it, while ignoring the rest.
+Internally, all defined routes are traversed until :doc:`Phalcon_Router_Regex <../api/Phalcon_Router_Regex>` finds the one that matches the given URI and processes it, while ignoring the rest.

-By default, if a route does not match any defined route, the fallback route is: ^/:controller/:action/:params, effectively switching the behavior to the one of Phalcon_Router_Rewrite_.
+By default, if a route does not match any defined route, the fallback route is: ^/:controller/:action/:params, effectively switching the behavior to the one of :doc:`Phalcon_Router_Rewrite <../api/Phalcon_Router_Rewrite>`.

-In addition to the standard route parts (controller/action/params), Phalcon_Router_Regex_ also allows the definition of parameters based on the route pattern.
+In addition to the standard route parts (controller/action/params), :doc:`Phalcon_Router_Regex <../api/Phalcon_Router_Regex>` also allows the definition of parameters based on the route pattern.
 The example below demonstrates how to define names to route parameters:

 .. code-block:: php